dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 eureka.asgName
 </pre>

 Eureka server requires access to query the ASG information as well as bind/unbind IPs in the cloud.
 Hence AWS policy should be configured to allow the above accesses.
-The following is the sample policy with the accesses required.
+The following is a sample policy with the accesses required.

 <pre>
 {